Mass suicide in Demmin: Background

 Demmin was a stronghold of the nationalistic organisations DNVP and Der Stahlhelm in the Weimar Republic.
-Before 1933 there were boycotts of Jewish businesses, which drove away most of the Jews.
+Before 1933, there were boycotts of Jewish businesses, which drove away most of the Jews.
 The synagogue was sold in June 1938 to a furniture company, which is why it survives as a building today.
+In the last national elections to the Reichstag on 5 March 1933, the Nazi Party won 53.7 percent of votes in Demmin.
 During the Kristallnacht thousands gathered in the square in anti-Semitic demonstration.
-In the last national elections to the Reichstag on 5 March 1933 the Nazi Party won 53.7 percent of votes in Demmin.

 During the last weeks of World War II, tens of thousands of Germans killed themselves, especially in territories occupied by the Red Army.
-The German historian Udo Grashhoff and the German author Kurt Bauer wrote that the suicides occurred in two stages: in a first wave before the Red Army's arrival, in part due to a "fear of the Russians" spread by Nazi propaganda, and – as in Demmin – in a second wave after the Red Army's arrival, triggered by executions, looting and mass rapes committed by Soviet soldiers.
+The German historian Udo Grashhoff and the German author Kurt Bauer wrote that the suicides occurred in two stages: in a first wave before the Red Army's arrival, in part due to a "fear of the Russians" spread by Nazi propaganda, and – as in Demmin – in a second wave after the Red Army's arrival, triggered by executions, looting, and mass rapes committed by Soviet soldiers.

 In 1945, Demmin had between 15,000 and 16,000 inhabitants.
 Thousands of refugees from the East were also in town, roughly doubling its population.
-In late April, when the Eastern Front drew closer (Battle of Berlin), women, children and elderly men were forced to dig a 5 km-long anti-tank ditch east of the town.
-On 28 April, the German flight from the town began: the Nazi party functionaries left on confiscated fire engines, the hospital was evacuated, all the police departed, and a number of civilians fled.
+In late April, when the Eastern Front drew closer (Battle of Berlin), women, children, and elderly men were forced to dig a 5 km-long anti-tank ditch east of the town.
+On 28 April, the German flight from the town began: the Nazi party functionaries left in confiscated fire engines, the hospital was evacuated, all the police departed, and a number of civilians fled.

 Demmin was reached by spearheads of the Soviet 65th Army and the 1st Guards Tank Corps at noon on 30 April 1945.
 At the tower of the church, a white banner was hoisted.
 According to an eyewitness, Soviet negotiators approached the anti-tank ditch and promised to spare Demmin's civilian population from "harassment" and looting in the case of a surrender without fight.
 This eyewitness was then 19 years old, serving as a German soldier, and lying in the anti-tank ditch.
 According to him, three shots were fired which left three men dead – one of them a German officer.
 The remaining Wehrmacht units, belonging to Army Group Weichsel, and some Waffen-SS, retreated through Demmin, and about half an hour after the incident, blew up all bridges leading out of town behind them.
 By that time, Soviet units were already advancing through Demmin.